 Enlightened self-interest is a philosophy in ethics which states that persons who act to further the interest of others (or the interest of the group or groups to which they belong), ultimately serve their self-interest.
 How can you develop an enlightened self-interest and build a resilient, thriving culture?
 Especially in an environment of change, challenges and hyper-competition.

-Developing enlightened self interest
+Developing enlightened self-interest

 Develop anchors that drive engagement, empowerment, communication and collaboration.

-Here are six powerful, practical steps that will stretch you out of the comfort zone.
+Here are six powerful, practical steps that will stretch you out of your comfort zone.
 Designed to inspire you with possibility and hopefully challenge you to build a resilient, thriving culture in disruptive times!

-1. Champion enlightened self interest because success is me to we equation
+1. Champion enlightened self-interest because success is me to we equation

 You are only as good as your people.
 A successful business is a human business.
 Today, more than ever before, purpose = profit.
-Success means creating value for your employees, stakeholders, shareholders and the communities you serve
+Success means creating value for your employees, stakeholders, shareholders and the communities you serve.